BigEggTools/PowerMode/options/combomode.md

 ### **Streak Counter** Options Group

-Only when "Show Streak Counter" toggle button is enabled, this section of settings can be updated.
+Only when **Show Streak Counter** toggle button is enabled, this section of settings can be updated.

 #### **Power Color** Color Picker